armory/docs/content/en/scale-agent/reference/api/dynamic-accounts.md

 ## Get Armory accounts
 `GET /armory/accounts`

-Return a list of all managed accounts, including static accounts defined in agent config files, and dynamic accounts defined in Clouddriver.
+Return a list of all managed accounts, including static accounts defined in Agent config files, and dynamic accounts defined in Clouddriver.
 The returned list is sorted by account name in ascending order.

 ### Request parameters
  - `page` -  The page number for paginating results, starting from 1.
 This parameter defaults to 1 if omitted.